The 1930s

 • US News & World Report: Best Colleges 2011, 2014, 2015, 2016, 2017, 2018 and 2019 Regional West

-• 2012-13: Warner Pacific College celebrates its 75th Anniversary at Homecoming in February, celebrating over 39 million moments in the life of the college.
+• 2012-13: Warner Pacific College celebrated its 75th Anniversary at Homecoming in February, celebrating over 39 million moments in the life of the college.

-• 2013: WPC is awarded the CCCU Andringa Award for Advancing Racial Harmony.
+• 2013: WPC was awarded the CCCU Andringa Award for Advancing Racial Harmony.

 • 2014: Warner Pacific ranked 48th in the nation on the Washington Monthly’s Baccalaureate Colleges list.

-• Fall 2014: WPC welcomes the largest incoming class of traditional undergraduate students.
+• Fall 2014: WPC welcomed the largest incoming class of traditional undergraduate students.

 • 2014-15: WPC reestablished men’s wrestling and was the first in the Cascade Collegiate Conference to start women’s wrestling.

-• 2014-15: WPC launches online programs through the Adult Degree Program.
+• 2014-15: WPC launched online programs through the Adult Degree Program.

 • 2015: The M.J.
 Murdock Charitable Trust awarded a $71,000 grant to establish an educational technology design lab.